pytorch/serve/examples/Huggingface_Transformers/README.md

 ```bash
 curl -X POST http://127.0.0.1:8080/explanations/my_tc -T ./Seq_classification_artifacts/sample_text.txt
 ```

+Note: The captum explanations are not applicable for torchscripted models

 In order to run Captum Explanations with the request input in a json file, follow the below steps: